jina-ai/jina/docs/concepts/executor/dynamic_batching.md

 - the number of accumulated Documents exceeds the {ref}`preferred_batch_size<executor-dynamic-batching-parameters>` parameter
 - or the {ref}`timeout<executor-dynamic-batching-parameters` parameter is exceeded.

-Although this feature can work on {ref}`parametrized requests<client-executor-parameters>`, it is best used for endpoints that do not receive different parameters often.
+Although this feature _can_ work on {ref}`parametrized requests<client-executor-parameters>`, it's best used for endpoints that don't often receive different parameters.
 Creating a batch of requests typically results in better usage of hardware resources and potentially increased throughput.

 You can enable and configure dynamic batching on an Executor endpoint using several methods: